Fern Class

 Physical development

 The pupils within Emerald class have access to a tailored occupational therapy programme, which consists of a sensory circuit.
 This helps build the children’s core muscles as well as emotionally regulating them getting them ready for a busy day full of learning.
-The children have access to the little garden attached to Emerald Class, which varies from various activities to help enrich the children’s gross and fine motor skills.
+The children have access to the little garden attached to Fern Class, which varies from various activities to help enrich the children’s gross and fine motor skills.
 The children also access the big playground in the mainstream part of the nursery school which is part of their inclusion.
 The children have a vast amount of space to use their gross motor skills as well as taking risks and exploring challenging boundaries.
 The children have been offered a tailored PE plan which helps them to engage in a fun and active way.
 The parachute game has offered lots of augmentation within their engagement skills as well as listening and attention.

 PSED